Ethiopia – Dec 21-Jan 7, 2023

 Flight: Ethiopian Airlines Khartoum to Addis Ababa KRT-ADD 11:25-14:30.

 I arrived, used an ATM to withdraw money and bought an Ethio-Telecom SIM with unlimited data for 1 month for 1050 birr ~$21 (relatively expensive).
 It was advertised that there were mini-buses from the airport, but there were only taxis.
-I ended up walking about 1 km to find share vans to near my hostel then walked.
+I ended up walking about 1 km to find share vans near my hostel then walked.

 ADDIS ABABA

 Shola Market.
 A huge market under corrugated roofs.
 Everything is in sections – shoes, clothing and a small produce section.
-All local goods of not much interest to a foreigner.
-Lion Park.
-In the Anbessa Gibi Park, there are lions, various apes like gorillas, and birds like eagles, but it is very depressing as the animals appear ill.
-100 EP
+All local goods are of not much interest to a foreigner.

 Yekatit 12 Monument.
 In a roundabout, this is an obelisk with several metal statues.
-It commemorates victims of Italian reprisals following an attempt to kill the Marshal Rodolfo Graziani, marchese di Neghelli, Viceroy of Italian East Africa, on 19 February 1937, or Yekatit 12 in the Ethiopian calendar.
-It is located in the centre of Sidist Kilo (Amharic, “Six Kilometre”) Square, also called “Yekatit 12 square”.
+It commemorates victims of Italian reprisals following an attempt to kill Marshal Rodolfo Graziani, marchese di Neghelli, Viceroy of Italian East Africa, on 19 February 1937, or Yekatit 12 in the Ethiopian calendar.
+It is located in the centre of Sidist Kilo (Amharic, “Six Kilometre”) Square, also called “Yekatit 12 Square”.

 The new church was built on the ruins of an older church from the 15th century.
-It was named after St. George, after the Tabot (Ark) of the church was carried to the Battle of Adwa against the Italians during which the Ethiopians secured victory.
+It was named after St. George after the Tabot (Ark) of the church was carried to the Battle of Adwa against the Italians during which the Ethiopians secured victory.
 The Italian Fascist authorities set the building on fire in 1937.
 The cathedral was later restored by Emperor Haile Selassie following the liberation in 1941.

 Empress Zewditu was crowned at this Cathedral in 1917, and Emperor Haile Selassie was crowned there in 1930, and it became a pilgrimage site for Rastafarians.
-The Cathedral has a museum, and an Imperial throne is on display as is the stained glass works of artist Afewerk Tekle.
+The Cathedral has a museum, and an Imperial throne is on display as are the stained glass works of artist Afewerk Tekle.
 Given the reason why the cathedral was named, it displays weaponry used in the wars against the Italians including curved swords and tridents and giant helmets made from the manes of lions.

 The Africa Unbound Museum.
 A private museum developed by a lovely woman, it presents a humanitarian view of the world.
 All in English and seen with a guide.
 Have a coffee on the veranda where I talked with the owner.
 400 SP

-Derg Monument (Tiglachin monument), a massive, 50 m tall triangular monument with a Soviet star on top and a gold hammer and sickle crest.
+Derg Monument (Tiglachin monument), is a massive, 50 m tall triangular monument with a Soviet star on top and a gold hammer and sickle crest.

 Meskel Square.
-A large half oval square lined with bleachers at the back.
+A large half-oval square lined with bleachers at the back.
 The square itself is empty.

 Red Terror Martyrs Memorial Museum.
 In the NM The Dark Side series, it was established in 2010 as a memorial to those who died during the Red Terror under the Derg government.
 The museum has displays of torture instruments, skulls and bones, coffins, bloody clothes and photographs of victims.
 In free tours of the museum, guides show the history leading up to the Red Terror (starting from Haile Selassie’s 80th birthday celebration), the actions taken toward citizens who opposed the Derg, how the prisoners were treated and how they secretly communicated among each other.

-The Ethiopian Red Terror, was a violent political repression campaign of the Derg against other competing Marxist-Leninist groups in Ethiopia and present-day Eritrea from 1976 to 1978.
+The Ethiopian Red Terror was a violent political repression campaign of the Derg against other competing Marxist-Leninist groups in Ethiopia and present-day Eritrea from 1976 to 1978.
 The Qey Shibir was an attempt to consolidate Derg rule during the political instability after their overthrow of Emperor Haile Selassie in 1974 and the subsequent Ethiopian Civil War.
 The Qey Shibir was based on the Red Terror of the Russian Civil War, and most visibly took place after Mengistu Haile Mariam became chairman of the Derg on 3 February 1977.
-It is estimated that 10,000 to 750,000 people were killed over the course of the Qey Shibir.
+It is estimated that 10,000 to 750,000 people were killed for the Qey Shibir.
 In 2007 and 2008, Mengistu was convicted in absentia by Ethiopia for his role in the Qey Shibir while leader of the Derg.

 Day 3 Fri Dec 22